 Disposition Fees: Compensation to the manager for its efforts in disposing of the property.
 Normally 0%-2%.

-Distributions are done on a quarterly basis.
+Distributions are done either on a monthly or quarterly basis.
+Each deal’s specific operating memorandum will indicate the frequency of distributions.

 Most syndicators design their business plans around the customary 5-7 year hold with the goal of selling the property well beforehand, to maximize returns.

 Harborside Partners creates a unique business plan for each property that focuses on releasing most, if not all, of the investor’s initial investment within the first 5-7 years, while still retaining ownership of the asset, achieving long-term income for all investors.
-This is accomplished by refinancing the property after value has been added and the property has been stabilized at the new rental rates.
+This is accomplished by refinancing the property after the value has been added and the property has been stabilized at the new rental rates.
 Investors should consider their investment illiquid during the holding period.

 A property that is correctly purchased and managed is capable of mitigating risk to a large degree.
 Similar to other investments, market conditions are out of our control.